RCGrant/Digital-writing-folio/Exercises.md

 https://circular-rough-jingle.glitch.me

 # Lipogram - No letter e
-Art is marginal, mind numbing, a morticians cold cuts and hot chai.
-Art is tinnitus, narcassistic, a narcotic that sticks to your hair.
-Art is nobdy in particular, a fly stuck on my window.
-Art is that man, that dog, that bird, that lip plant in your living room.
-Art is lost lands of sand and pollution and salt flats, footprints sinking into soft soil.
+</p>Art is marginal, mind numbing, a morticians cold cuts and hot chai.</p>
+</p>Art is tinnitus, narcassistic, a narcotic that sticks to your hair.</p>
+</p>Art is nobody in particular, a fly stuck on my window.</p>
+</p>Art is that man, that dog, that bird, that limp plant in your living room.</p>
+</p>Art is lost lands of sand and pollution and salt flats, footprints sinking into soft soil.</p>

 # Mesostics using the word Impulse
 </p>Illusion, grandous feelings that have no place</p>